rclone/rclone/docs/content/jottacloud.md

 yes when the setup asks for legacy authentication and enter your username and password.
 The rest of the setup is identical to the default setup.

+### Telia Cloud Setup

+Similar to other whitelabel versions Telia Cloud doesn't offer the option of creating a CLI token, and additionally uses a separate authentication flow where the username is generated internally.
+To setup rclone to use Telia Cloud, choose Telia Cloud authentication in the setup.
+The rest of the setup is identical to the default setup.

 ### Example

 Here is an example of how to make a remote called `remote` with the default setup.
 First run: